• Home

 Hookwood Memorial Hall

-Grants were given to the Hookwood Memorial Hall Trust to help towards building the new hall, opened in June 2001, and to cover legal expenses.
+Grants in excess of £100,000 were given to the Hookwood Memorial Hall Trust to help towards building the new hall, opened in June 2001, and for subsequent initiatives.
 The land for the hall is leased for 125 years and was provided free.

 Picture